 The future of marketing hangs in the balance, as social platforms have become vulnerable to coordinated interference.
 We’re covering marketing trends to help navigate.

-Facebook’s stock on the New York Stock Exchange went down nearly 30% in 2018.
+Facebook’s stock on the New York Stock Exchange went down nearly 30%.
 Meanwhile consumers on the internet are moving quickly to video channels and sharing experiences in micro video “stories”.
 How far will this trend continue?
 Keep reading.